 The experience thus acquired is put to good use by the Act Locally Centers in other Foundation’s undertakings such as “PAFF Local Partnerships”.
 There they can play a leadership role in coalitions with different participants of the Foundation’s programs jointly engaged in projects benefiting the local community.
 In the “PAFF Leaders” Program, ALC representatives serve as leaders and tutors, and in the “Sector 3.0” Program they belong to the network of mobile advisors assisting other organizations in ICT use.

 In 2016, the FIMANGO Local Advisors School was opened.
 It is based on resources of PAFF’s two programs – “Act Locally” and “Financial Management for NGOs” (FIMANGO).
 The school offers an intensive training program improving the competencies of ALC representatives in financial management counseling to smaller, local organizations cooperating with them.
-Additionally, last year the Advisory Board for Development of the ALC Network was appointed.
+Additionally, in 2017, the Advisory Board for Development of the ALC Network was appointed.
 The Board is composed of representatives of the most experienced, certified ALCs and two independent experts.

 “Act Locally” experiences are also shared with Ukrainian NGOs.
 “Act Locally in Ukraine”, the initiative being currently implemented and aimed at inspiring Ukrainian NGOs to build a network modeled on ALC, is a continuation and extension of the Global Challenges Local Solutions pilot program funded by PAFF as part of the “Region in Transition” (RITA) Program in 2016-2017.
 The project is managed by the Academy for the Development of Philanthropy in Poland in cooperation with the Ukrainian ISAR Ednania Foundation.